emkeidi/blobplop-site/src/blobs/prettier-astro.md

 ---
 title: Prettier With Astro
 slug: prettier-astro
 excerpt: This is the command you need to run to install the prettier plugin for astro.
 date: 2022-11-05
-author: Matt Davis
+author: Matthew Davis
 ---

 # How to Get Prettier to Work With Astro